 These, and many other preventable errors, can lead to serious injury and wrongful death.

 In 1975, California clamped down on what were viewed as excessive jury awards for medical malpractice cases by passing the Medical Injury Compensation Reform Act (MICRA).
-MICRA imposed a cap of $250,000 on non-economic damages, such as pain and suffering, mental anguish and loss in quality of life.
+MICRA imposed a cap of $250,000 on non-economic damages, such as pain and suffering, mental anguish, and loss in quality of life.
 Economic damages, such as medical bills and loss of income stemming from the injury, were unaffected.

-Though California does not cap punitive damages for most medical malpractice claims, these are extremely difficult to win, since they require your personal injury attorney to prove that the healthcare professional acted with malice or fraud.
+Though California does not cap punitive damages for most medical malpractice claims, these are extremely difficult to win, since they require your attorney to prove that the healthcare professional acted with malice or fraud.

 Potential plaintiffs should also understand the statute of limitations in California malpractice cases.
 An injured patient may file a malpractice claim up to one year after the discovery of the act that caused the injury or up to three years from the date that injury occurred, whichever comes first.

 Contact a Dedicated Oakland Trial Lawyer for Your Medical Malpractice Case

 Haley Law Offices helps injured patients find justice in medical malpractice and wrongful death cases.
 We offer a free, no-obligation consultation in our office or on the phone.

 Over 80 Years of Dedicated Experience

 Since 1955, our attorneys have been dedicated to fighting for justice for our clients.

 We're deeply rooted in the local community, meaning more resources to help you win.